How to make Word documents accessible

 Manual checks

-Before publishing, check your document includes:
+Before publishing, make sure your document:

-- appropriate text alternatives for any informative images
+- includes text alternatives for informative images

-- decorative images marked as 'decorative'
+- marks decorative images as decorative

-- colour combinations with enough colour contrast
+- uses sufficient colour contrast

 Automated checks